Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic09/topic9_part2_facebook_prophet.md

 df = pd.read_csv(DATA_PATH / FILE_NAME,  sep="\t")
 ```

 Next, we leave out all columns except `published` and `url`.
-The former corresonds to the time dimension while the latter uniquely identifies a post by its URL.
+The former corresponds to the time dimension while the latter uniquely identifies a post by its URL.
 Along the way we get rid of possible duplicates and missing values in the data:

 ```{code-cell} ipython3